Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits

 \subsection{Analyzing the CPR derivatives using the Kerr anharmonicity}

-The last part of this manuscript is dedicated to the discussion of the Kerr anharmonicity~$\mathcal K$ of the circuit, which is both an extremely important design parameter for applications~\cite{frattini2018, bothner2022, rodrigues2022, zoepfl2023} and a sensitive probe for the device nonlinearity.
+The last part of this manuscript is dedicated to the discussion of the Kerr anharmonicity~$\mathcal K$ of the circuit, which is both an important design parameter for applications~\cite{frattini2018, bothner2022, rodrigues2022, zoepfl2023} and a sensitive probe for the device nonlinearity.
 Its origin are third and fourth order corrections to the total circuit potential energy~\cite{frattini2018, uhl2024a}, which can originate from a nonlinear kinetic inductance of the superconducting film or from the nonlinear inductance of integrated Josephson elements.
-Here, it stems from the nonlinearity of the constrictions.
+Here, it stems from the constriction nonlinearity.
 Large Kerr anharmonicities (hundreds of~\unit{\mega\hertz}) are useful for realizing superconducting qubits, while medium to small anharmonicities (\unit{\kilo\hertz} to~\unit{\mega\hertz}) are desired for high-dynamic-range applications like parametric amplifiers, radiation-pressure systems or magnetometry.

 For the current experiment, the main relevance of~$\mathcal K$ arises from it being a sensitive probe for the circuit nonlinearities.
-In fact, it is a function of the first three CPR derivatives; for the device under consideration here it can be calculated as (cf.~Methods Sec.~\ref{sec:meth-kerr-theory})
+In fact, it is a function of the first three CPR derivatives; for the device under consideration here it can be calculated as (cf.~Appendix~\ref{sec:meth-kerr-theory})